microsoft/vcpkg-docs/vcpkg/concepts/overlay-ports.md

 ## Using an overlay port

-A directory refers to a set of overlay ports and can be specified as follows:
+A directory can represent a set of overlay ports and can be specified in one of two ways:
 - Single overlay port: `<directory>/sqlite3` refers to a single port
 - Directory of overlay ports: `<directory>` refers to a directory of ports A valid port must contain both `vcpkg.json` and `portfile.cmake`.